Active Shooter Training Guide

 The objective of this emergency action plan template is to help organizations prepare their personnel for active shooter scenarios.
 This template documents basic information recommended for an effective emergency action plan.
 Organizations are encouraged to consider their unique circumstances and/or structure to ensure a more comprehensive plan.
 It applies to permanent employees, temporary employees, contractors, and visitors associated with this organization.

-This plan should be updated when information listed below requires modification.
+This plan should be updated when the information listed below requires modification.
 The crisis manager will review this plan for accuracy on a reoccurring basis.
 Time frame:

 ACTIVE SHOOTER EVENTS – When an Active Shooter is in your vicinity, you must be prepared both mentally and physically to deal with the situation find out more in this quick reference guide.